AdrianaCaetano/Data_Project_Club/1_Manufacturing/README.md

 also there is a perfect negative correlation between:
 - Volume flow l/min 2 and Temperature 3

-The features that have the greater impact on the **Efficiency factor** are **Pressure bar 1 and 2**, with a negative correlation greater than 0.7, followed by **Motor power** and **Pressure bar 3**, both with a negative correlation greater than 0.5.
-With a small negative correlation of  0.34, **Vibration** also has an impact on the efficiency of the system.
+The features that have the greater impact on the **Efficiency factor** are **Pressure bar 1 and 2**, with a negative correlation greater than 0.7, followed by **Motor power**.
+With a small negative correlation of  0.34, **Vibration** also has an impact on the efficiency of the system.  **Pressure bar 3** has a positive correlation greater than 0.5.
 All other sensors have a close to zero correlation with Efficiency factor, which translates to not having a significant impact on the overall efficiency.

 **But how the other high correlations may affect the efficiency?**